susam/emfy/README.md

  3. Copy the Emacs launcher script [`em`] provided here to some directory that belongs to your `PATH` variable.
-For example, here are a few commands that download this script and places it in the `/usr/local/bin/` directory:
+For example, here are a few commands that download this script and place it in the `/usr/local/bin/` directory:

     ```sh
     curl -L https://github.com/susam/emfy/raw/main/em >> /tmp/em